jason-gerard/laser-link-scheduler/README.md

 ## ToDo
 - [ ] Implement time expanded graph fractionation
-- [ ] Write exporter back to IPN-V contact plan format
+- [ ] Merge neighboring contacts at the end of scheduling to reduce size of contact plan